 So, you’re an avid gamer with tons of experience and decide to share that with the world.
-You decide that the best starting point for you is to become a streamer, so you do a little research, register on your favourite platforms, and download Streamlabs, your software of choice, only to notice that you have yet to learn how to set it up.
-You also have to master Streamlabs overlays and find ways of optimising your chat with Streamlabs commands.
+You decide that the best starting point for you is to become a streamer, so you do a little research, register on your favorite platforms, download Streamlabs, your software of choice, only to notice that you have yet to learn how to set it up.
+You also have to master Streamlabs settings plus overlays and find ways of optimizing your chat with Streamlabs commands.

 Not to worry, these problems are easily solved thanks to Streamlabs’ ease of use.
 After going through our Streamlabs guide, managing your Streamlab settings should be a breeze, solving the question of how to use Streamlabs.
 We know that many factors, such as a subpar streaming setup, faulty hardware, lousy internet, etc., can hinder your overall stream quality and performance.
 Fret not.
 Streamlabs can always help optimise your streams’ quality, even in little ways that matter if used correctly.
 There are just some general rules to follow when tweaking your Streamlabs settings.